GamingFrankie/Computer-Science-3/README.md

 along with a sigle entry version named [X-Simplyfied](https://github.com/GamingFrankie/Computer-Science-3/blob/master/Wave%201/Farmland-Simplified.py).

-Where X is the name of the program, click to see actual example.
+Where X is the name of the program, click to see the actual example.

 Pleacse check [projects](https://github.com/GamingFrankie/Computer-Science-3/projects) for detailed completion status.